microsoft/dstoolkit-coding-agreement/coding_agreement.md

 with open(filename) as fd:
     process_file(fd)

-# Note, that parenthesis are supported in Python 3.10 for context manager,
+# Note that parentheses are supported in Python 3.10 for context manager,
 # useful when you have many 'with'
 with (
     CtxManager1() as example1,